 Anyone who worked and/or lived south of Canal Street between Sept.
 11, 2001 and May 30, 2002 and has been diagnosed with cancer (All the hard tumor cancers need to be diagnosed after Sept 11, 2005.
 The blood cancers (leukemia and lymphoma) need to be diagnosed after July 11, 2002 and thyroid cancer after March 11, 2004) and/or pulmonary illnesses in the past 15 years, should:

 (1) Register with the WTC Health Program (or LHI, if they live out of NY State) in order to have their cancer certified.
-The date that a cancer is certified starts the 2- year period to register a VCF claim.
+The date that cancer is certified starts the 2- year period to register a VCF claim.
 And,

 (2) If a retired or active school employee passes away due to cancer, their families may assert a claim within two years of their death.

 We urge you to register with the WTC Health Program, which provides free medical monitoring as well as health care for certified illnesses, if you have no other insurance coverage.
 If your illness is certified by the WTC Health Program, you may then be eligible for money from the Victim Compensation Fund.
-The date of certification, not the onset of the disease, is the start of a two-year-period in which you may register a VCF claim.
+The date of certification, not the onset of the disease, is the start of a two-year period in which you may register a VCF claim.
 (Please note: Family members of those who have died from WTC-linked illnesses must file a claim within two years of their loved one’s date of death.)

-Please spread the work to your former classmates about the rights and benefits available to our Stuyvesant alumni as well as anyone you know who might be eligible for these programs.
+Please spread the word to your former classmates about the rights and benefits available to our Stuyvesant alumni as well as anyone you know who might be eligible for these programs.
 We shared a terrible time together.
 Let’s share the help that’s available as well.

 For further information visit: